 Candidates can take Reading & Writing and Speaking & Listening modules at different times when they are ready (unless ISE is being taken as a SELT test in a SELT Centre in the UK, in which case they must take both modules on the same day).

 No. Candidates must pass BOTH modules at the same level to achieve a full ISE qualification certificate.
 For example, passing a B1 level R&W and a B2 S&L would entitle the candidate to individual B1 or B2 module certificates but NOT a full ISE qualification.
 To achieve the full qualification, candidates must pass both R&W and S&L at the same level (both at level B1 or both at level B2).

-On our you can find: Guides for teachers and for students, sample past papers, classroom activities, audio listening tasks, illustrative videos and example coursework Schemes of Works along with lots of other guidance and resources.
+On this website you can find guides for teachers and for students, sample past papers, classroom activities, audio listening tasks, illustrative videos and example coursework Schemes of Work, along with lots of other guidance and resources.

 Several publishers offer Trinity-approved course books and course mappings that are suitable for ISE preparation.
 Find these in the ISE Publisher resources section of the website.

 See also the example 10 week 'Schemes of Work' course of work for each exam level.
 These include guidance and classroom activities, and are available in the Guides resource area of the ISE section of our website.

 There is a Guide for Students for each level of ISE.
 Read the section called ‘What is the examiner testing’ in the Guide for your level (A1, A2, B1, B2 or C1) to find out what you need to show that you can do in the exam.
 More detail on this is also available in the ‘Candidate profile’ sections of the Guides for Teachers.